airlift/aircompressor/README.md

 # Requirements

-This library requires a Java 1.8+ virtual machine containing the `sun.misc.Unsafe` interface running on a little endian platform.
+This library requires a Java 1.8+ virtual machine containing the `sun.misc.Unsafe` interface running on a little endian platform (Snappy also works on big endian platform, producing identical output as little endian).

 # Users